JohnAllAlong/Just-The-Docs-Team-1-Fork/index.md

 Remember that you will be using [Markdown Syntax] rather than raw HTML to format the content of your pages.

+### Ken Jimeno

+I am a first-year game development student at Red River College Polytechnic, where I learn about the exciting world of programming.
+I love collaborating and learning from my classmates and following instructors who have many years of industry experience.
+Outside of school, I enjoy camping, snowboarding, and of course, playing video games!

 ----

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/